Section Image

 Hamburg, a suburb just south of Buffalo, New York, may appear at first glance to fly under the national radar.
 The quiet residential streets and picturesque views of Lake Erie are underscored by a type of Western New York hospitality that does not boast of itself but is certainly felt throughout the area.
 “For the first-time buyer coming here, or the third-time buyer, they’re going to find we are a community that cares,” says Anne Kader, a second-generation associate broker with Metro Roberts Realty and a lifelong area resident.
 However, this modesty is accompanied by a jovial atmosphere that is unlike any other.

 The National Football League’s Buffalo Bills play Sunday home games in Hamburg, and tailgates at the stadium are famous for rowdy and extravagant celebrations.
 “Buffalonians are very passionate people.
-We’re very happy-go-lucky.
-We’re laid back, not as career driven as other places.
-We value our family time,” adds Mary Kosmider, licensed real estate salesperson with Metro Roberts Realty, who works with Mrs. Kader in Williamsville.
+We’re very happy-go-lucky and laid back,” adds Mary Kosmider, licensed real estate salesperson with Metro Roberts Realty, who works with Mrs. Kader.
 This passion extends to food, and Hamburg may just be among the most enthusiastic in this regard.
 As the story goes, the hamburger was invented here at the Erie County Fair in 1885, going on to become America’s most enduring sandwich.
 This creation is celebrated annually at Burgerfest in the center of town.

-Outside of football tailgates and culinary festivals, this neighborhood is known locally for its slow-paced lakefront energy.
-But whether enjoyed with cheese, onions, a Kosher pickle or a cold draft beer, anyone who has sunk their teeth into a burger can thank the little town of Hamburg.
+Outside of football tailgates and culinary festivals, this city is known locally for its slow-paced lakefront energy.
+Both the central village and the surrounding town have a CAP Index Crime score of 3 out of 10, indicating lower crime rates than the national average of 4.
+Whether enjoyed with cheese, onions, a Kosher pickle or a cold draft beer, anyone who has sunk their teeth into a burger can thank the little city of Hamburg.

 1/2